3F/GetNuTool/README.md

 The `gnt.bat` is already contains `gnt.core` logic.
 It stored **inside script**.

-To build manually this version, you should use our packer from [here](https://github.com/3F/GetNuTool/tree/master/embedded) if needed.
+To build this version you should use our packer from [here](https://github.com/3F/GetNuTool/tree/master/embedded).

 ```bash
 > packing